Attention: 4 Corner Resources is being used in a phishing scam. Read more about how to protect yourself.

 Your overall score is a number ranging from -100 to 100.
 It’s calculated by the percentage of promoters minus the percentage of detractors.
 So, if you had all promoters, your score would be a perfect 100.
 If you had all detractors, your score would be a terrible -100.
 A positive NPS means you have more promoters than detractors, while a score above 50 is considered outstanding.

-As you can see, when used with customers, the net promoter score rating system is a quick and useful way to get a read on how you’re doing as a company.
-In fact, companies found it so effective that they began using it to gauge employee satisfaction with the question ‘how likely would you be to recommend this company as a place to work?’
+As you can see, the net promoter score rating system is a quick and useful way to gauge a company’s performance when used with customers.
+In fact, companies found it so effective that they began using it to gauge employee satisfaction, asking, ‘How likely would you be to recommend this company as a place to work?’

-How Does Your Net Promoter Score Pertain to Hiring?
+How Does Your Net Promoter Score Pertain to Recruitment?

-A poor candidate experience is one of the top two reasons candidates reject job offers.
-When the job application process is disjointed, sloppy or inefficient, it can spark worries among applicants that other processes at your company will be this way, too.
+A poor candidate experience is one of the top reasons candidates reject job offers.
+When the job application process is disjointed, sloppy, or inefficient, it can spark worries among applicants that other processes at your company will be this way, too.
+On the other hand, a smooth and enjoyable candidate experience promotes excitement and enthusiasm about joining your company.

 One major benefit of using cNPA is that it’s a structured measurement.
-While candidate experience surveys are highly useful, the open-answer information they bring in can be inconsistent from applicant to applicant and they don’t offer a uniform way to compare answers against one another.
-The simple scoring format of cNPS gives you an easy way to compare apples to apples from one candidate to the next.
+While candidate experience surveys are highly useful, the open-answer information they collect can be inconsistent from applicant to applicant, and they don’t offer a uniform way to compare answers against one another.
+The simple scoring format of cNPS gives you an easy way to compare apples to apples from one candidate to the next to drive continuous improvement.

 While it’s not a be-all, end-all metric by any means, net promoter score is a great way to track your recruiting progress over time and quickly gauge the impact of any changes you’ve made.
 For example, if you institute a new application format and see a subsequent rise in cNPS, it’s a good indicator that the new format is a success (and vice versa for a subsequent drop in score).